-Any employee or volunteer who believes they have been the subject of harassment should bring the matter to the immediate attention of their Section Director and/or the Associate Director HROD who will investigate all complaints.
+Any employee or volunteer who believes they have been the subject of harassment should bring the matter to the immediate attention of their Section Director and/or the AD People and Culture who will investigate all complaints.

-CLAUSE 40 FAMILY VIOLENCE
+CLAUSE 42 - DOMESTIC AND FAMILY VIOLENCE

-40.1 General Principle
+42.1 General Principle

 OAU recognises that employees sometimes face situations of violence or abuse in their personal life that may affect their attendance or performance at work.
-Therefore, OAU is committed to providing support to employees that experience family violence.
+Therefore, OAU is committed to providing support to employees that experience domestic and family violence.
+Oxfam will maintain a comprehensive policy, process and guidelines on Domestic and Family Violence, which should be read in conjunction with this clause.

-40.2 Definition of Family Violence
+42.2 Definition of Family Violence